mllewellynjones/mlj_vm/README.md

   `git clone git://github.com/mllewellynjones/mlj_vm.git`

-- Run `vagrant up` and got and get a coffee, this takes a long time
+- Run `vagrant up` and go and get a coffee, this takes a long time

 - `vagrant ssh` into the VM and change the ubuntu password (or create a new user)